2 October 2015

 25 May 2015

 Here are ten facts that shed light on the hunger situation in Mauritania.
-Please help WFP raise awareness by sharing these important facts on Twitter.
+Please help the World Food Programme (WFP) raise awareness by sharing these important facts on Twitter.

 13 September 2013